 Schema.org is a collaborative effort between major search engines to provide a structured framework around which search engines can effectively determine the meaning of a page and its underlying content.
-By aiding a search engine’s understanding of a website through Schema markup, a business does not only make its site more understandable, but it simultaneously creates rich content that makes its site more favorable in search engine result rankings.
-For example, businesses can now display star ratings from reviews they generate themselves in their organic search results, tag upcoming events so Google displays them in the SERP, and more.
+By aiding a search engine’s understanding of a website through Schema markup, a business not only makes its site more understandable, but simultaneously creates rich content that makes its site more favorable in search engine result rankings.

 For businesses hoping to move to, or even move up on, the coveted first page of the SERP, the key is to mark up everything they can on their sites with Schema tags.
 Some relevant questions to ask when Schema tagging a site:

 - What do viewers hope to find on this page?